binbin2002/binbin2002/README.md

 ### Hi there 👋
-I'm a undergraduate student in School of Remote Sensing and Information Engineering, Wuhan University, China.
+I'm a master student in School of Remote Sensing and Information Engineering, Wuhan University, China.

 <picture>